Table of Contents

 Otherwise, choose IELTS.

-The answer to IELTS vs TOEFL, which is easier, is, as you must’ve realized, subjective.
+The answer to IELTS vs TOEFL which is easier, is, as you must’ve realized, subjective.

 Once you’ve decided, you must find the right test prep course, make your study plan, and start preparing!